PHPOffice/PhpSpreadsheet/docs/ReadingSpreadsheetFiles/01-File-Formats.md

-# PHPExcel User Documentation – Reading Spreadsheet Files
+# PhpSpreadsheet User Documentation – Reading Spreadsheet Files

 ## Spreadsheet File Formats

-PHPExcel can read a number of different spreadsheet and file formats, although not all features are supported by all of the readers.
+PhpSpreadsheet can read a number of different spreadsheet and file formats, although not all features are supported by all of the readers.
 Check the Functionality Cross-Reference document (Functionality Cross-Reference.xls) for a list that identifies which features are supported by which readers.

-Currently, PHPExcel supports the following File Types for Reading:
+Currently, PhpSpreadsheet supports the following File Types for Reading:

 ### Xls